MaxFre/PixelStone/README.md

 # PixelStone
-A small project where a version of the famous Heartstone game is done
+A small project that is a mini version of the famous Heartstone game.

 <img src = "PixelStone/images/gitHubPreview.gif">